Search Menu

 Toxic Components

-Although pistachios are not explicitly toxic, they do contain substances dangerous to dogs.
+Although pistachios aren’t explicitly toxic, they do contain substances that are dangerous to dogs.
 Urushiol, which is also found in poison ivy, makes dogs sick with an allergy-like response.
 Aflatoxin is naturally produced from mold that grows on the shells of nuts.
 Consuming aflatoxin can make dogs weak and lethargic, cause gastrointestinal upset, and even lead to seizures.

 What to Do If Your Dog Eats Pistachios